These piña colada donuts are extremely moist thanks to the juicy crushed pineapples, and topped with a classic glaze and coconut flakes.

 - Preheat oven to 350°F and grease donut pans.

-- In a large bowl, whisk the flour, sugar, baking powder, baking soda, and salt to combine.
+- In a small bowl, whisk the flour, baking powder, baking soda, and salt to combine.
 Set aside.

-- In a separate, smaller bowl, combine the yogurt, crushed pineapples, and melted butter.
-Add wet ingredients to the dry ingredients and stir until combined.
+- In a separate bowl, combine the sugar with the melted butter.
+Add the yogurt and crushed pineapples.
+Add the dry ingredients to the wet ingredients and stir until just combined.

 - Spoon or pipe the batter into prepared donut pan.
 Bake for 16-18 minutes.
 Allow donuts to cool in the pan before removing and glazing.